DAO User Guide

 After reading the quick start tutorial, click Sign In.
 You must connect a wallet in order to use the DAO.
 Currently, you can use either Metamask or Fortmatic.
 Make sure the wallet you’re using holds the relevant tokens for participating in the DAO (MANA, NAMES, or LAND)

 After connecting your wallet you will be taken to the homepage of the DAO featuring a list of all currently active proposals.

-Your vote in the Decentraland DAO is weighted according to the balance of MANA and LAND associated with the account you log in with.
+Your vote in the Decentraland DAO is weighted according to the balance of MANA, NAMES and LAND associated with the account you log in with.